 And there’s more…

-Before each FUNharmonics concert, there are free hands-on activities around the building linked to the concert theme.
+From 10am on FUNharmonics concert mornings, there are free hands-on activities around the building linked to the concert theme.
 Children with a concert ticket and aged six and over can ‘have a go’ at different orchestral instruments under expert instruction, including a harp!
 As this event is extremely popular, and spaces are limited, we recommend arriving early to avoid disappointment and the longest queues.

 FUNharmonics foyer activities are generously supported by Stentor Music Co.
 Ltd and Bell Music.